Art Terms and Definitions — L

 Limited Edition

 A limit placed on the number of prints produced in a special edition to create a print scarcity.
-Limited editions are signed and numbered by the artist.
-Once the prints in the edition have been sold out, the digital file is then destroyed by the Giclée Printmaker to maintain the integrity of the limited edition.
-The image will not be published again in the same form.
+Limited edition prints are signed and numbered in sequence by the artist.
+Once the edition is sold out, the digital file is deleted by the Giclée Printmaker to ensure the edition’s uniqueness.
+The artwork will never be replicated in that format.

 Line